-The ⚙️data scientist is responsible for building the model, letting the machine create different picture categories, and extracting all relevant data types from the keywords of the photos and photo captions marked by the user.
-This is a a senior role on the team, usually managing the full lifecycle of data products, and solving data science problems from algorithm selection to engineering design.
+This is a senior role on the team, usually managing the full life cycle of data products, and solving data science problems from algorithm selection to engineering design.

-The 🔩data engineer is responsible for building the system, acquiring and storing all picture data, and implementing the algorithm selected by the data scientist.
-This position requires superior technical skills, but does not require in-depth understanding of algorithm theory.
+This position requires superior technical skills, but does not require an in-depth understanding of algorithm theory.

-🎱Data analysts are responsible for querying data and showing the impact of business changes and answering questions like "How much traffic has the recent revision brought to Expedia?"
 A good data analyst is good at knowing what questions they need to answer to measure success of the product.
-In addition, the data analyst must communicate the results of the data analysis across multiple stakeholders.
+In addition, the data analyst must communicate the results of the data analysis to multiple stakeholders.
 This is considered an entry-level position.

 The interviews for each of these types of data science position are completely different.

-For the "ultimate" example of a portfolio - Donne Martin's repo of jupyter notebooks on GitHub and http://davidventuri.com/portfolio It's insanely well done, even scarily so.
-A portfolio of this quality is not required (or anticipated) but having a way to showcase practical achievements and learnings is critical.
+Donne Martin's repo of Jupyter notebooks on GitHub and David Venturi's portfolio.
+They're insanely well done, even scarily so.
+A portfolio of this quality is not required (or anticipated), but having a way to showcase practical achievements and learnings is critical.
 We will dedicate an entire post soon on how to nail this.

-For conferences, Strata takes place worldwide in diferent cities.
-Speakers come from academia and private industry: the themes tend to be oriented around cutting-edge data science trends in action.
+For conferences, Strata takes place worldwide in different cities.
+Speakers come from academia and private industry to talk about cutting-edge data science trends in action.
 Practical workshops are provided if you want to learn the technology behind data science, and there are plenty of networking events.